7 Chinese Bros.: Writing and recording

 According to Stipe, "7 Chinese Bros." was written in North Carolina.

 Stipe had difficulty recording "7 Chinese Bros." and in particular his first attempts at recording the vocal were too soft.
 In an effort to get Stipe into a better mood to record, co-producer Don Dixon threw him the Revelaires gospel album The Joy of Knowing Jesus.
 Stipe sang the liner notes to that album to the music of "7 Chinese Bros.", which inspired him to record a usable vocal performance of the lyrics to "7 Chinese Bros."
 The recording of the liner notes to The Joy of Knowing Jesus was issued as a b-side to the 12" single of "So.
 Central Rain (I'm Sorry)" under the title "Voice of Harold".
+The "Voice of Harold" track was also included on the compilation Dead Letter Office.